- This event has passed.

 EXPLORING YIN & YANG – TAI CHI AND BAGUAZHANG

 - Standard Rate – This includes accommodation, food and basic running costs for the centre plus a surcharge to cover travel for the teacher.

 - Generous Rate – This includes the above plus a dana contribution to Emoyeni for upkeep and improvements to the centre and other eventualities.

-Suggested rate for Teacher’s dana: This is a sliding scale suggestion as to how much to contribute to the teacher.
+Plus Suggested rate for Teacher’s dana: (not included in the above rates).
+This is a sliding scale suggestion as to how much to contribute to the teacher.

 On this retreat we explore and combine two of the three Internal Martial Arts of China, specifically the Yang Family style of Tai Chi, and the internal art of Yin Style Baguazhang.

 - Tai chi, also called tai chi chuan, is a non-competitive, self-paced system of gentle physical exercise and stretching.
 It is low impact and puts minimal stress on muscles and joints, making it generally safe for all ages and fitness levels.
 Tai chi can be a positive part of an overall approach to improving your health, the benefits of regular practice include: Decreased stress, anxiety and depression; Improved mood; aerobic capacity, energy and stamina; Improved flexibility, balance and agility as well as improved muscle strength and definition.